-All optometrists are expected to maintain their competence through continuing professional development, and need to meet the requirements set out in the Board's Continuing professional development registration standard.
+All optometrists are expected to maintain their competence through continuing professional development and recency of practice, and need to meet the requirements set out in the Board's Continuing professional development registration standard and Recency of practice Registration Standard.

 This standard also outlines the specific requirements to be met by optometrists whose registration is endorsed for scheduled medicines.